 Live, Ão is out of this world, not just a good show with brilliant musicians and an amazing voice, but a mind-blowing, unique and exhilarating experience.
 Belgian indie legends dEUS noticed and invited Ão to support on their album release show in Lisbon (Coliseu de Recreios).
 To be witnessed next summer at festivals like Dranouter, Brussels Jazz and Gent Jazz, and on many more occasions following the release of the album.

-Oh, and what Ão [ɐ͂w̃] means?
-Depending on the pronunciation, it could be something beautiful, something sad or something painful, express wonder or plain nonsense.
-Rest assured, that last meaning will not apply to the future career of Ão.Read more
+Oh, and in case you’re wondering what Ão [ɐ͂w̃] means: depending on the pronunciation, it could be something beautiful, something sad or something painful, express wonder or plain nonsense.
+Rest assured, that last meaning will not apply to the career of Ão, who are a new and very promising addition to the premier Busker roster and booker Willem Vandesande.Read more